-This program is in the Division of Nutrition Interventions, Communication, and Behavior Change.
+This program and its faculty are in the Division of Nutrition Interventions, Communication, and Behavior Change.

 The school has permanently removed the GRE as a requirement, as part of our commitment to diversity, equity, and inclusion.
 Applicants to the Ph.D. program are strongly encouraged to submit GRE scores as they can be helpful in the Admissions Committee’s assessment of readiness for doctoral study.
 Read more about this new change in admissions policy and what it means for your application to the school.
 For students taking the GRE who seek to refresh their verbal and quantitative skills, self-study materials and sample questions are available from the Educational Testing Service.
 Students whose native language is not English must meet TOEFL or IELTS requirements.

 Prior course work in nutrition is not required, although many applicants will have taken one, or even several, nutrition courses.
 Applicants include both registered dietitians and individuals who majored in human biology as undergraduates, as well as those with backgrounds in journalism or liberal arts.
 Applicants must have demonstrated their ability to master basic science and to communicate effectively.